jinhwanlazy/blog/_posts/2017-04-09-wood-carved-hhkb.markdown

 ![p0](https://github.com/jinhwanlazy/wood-case-keyboard/raw/master/pics/IMG_2566.JPG)

 As a long time HHKB user, I feel like to have number of copies of the same keyboard.
-One for Lab, one for home, etc..
+One for Lab, one for home, one for carrying, etc..
 However, as I am a poor student, I didn't have enough money to buy another board.

 I thought about making one myself.
 And It seemed to be able to reduce the cost under $100 by making hardwares using 3D printer.
 Most mechanical keyboards has a metal plate made of aluminum or steel where switches fits in.
-And usually it is the most expensive part if you try DIY.
+Usually it is the most expensive part if you try DIY.
 The key idea to make a cheap keyboard is to use 3D printed case itself as a plate.
-So that I could maximize plate thickness, and lip enforced overall stiffness.
+So that you can maximize plate thickness, and its lip enforces overall stiffness.

 Acually, [I did it last year](https://github.com/jinhwanlazy/3d-printable-keyboard).
 I designed it with [OpenJSCAD](https://openjscad.org/#https://raw.githubusercontent.com/jinhwanlazy/3d-printable-keyboard/master/model.js)